dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 After completing the wizard, open the TCL tab and type the following commands:

-  1. go to your project folder: cd /home/<username>/Xilinx/projects/basic\_microblaze/
+  1. go to your project folder: cd /home/[username]/Xilinx/projects/basic\_microblaze/
-  2. create a src and blockdesign dir.
-The src directory will contain all the files that are under version control: exec mkdir -p src/blockdesign
+  2. create a src and blockdesign directory.
+The src directory will contain all the files that are kept under version control.
+The other files are generated by the vivado project tcl script that is generated by Vivado when we execute "git commit".

+    exec mkdir -p src/blockdesign

-  3. create a directory for vhdl files: exec mkdir -p src/design
+  3. create a directory for vhdl files:

+    exec mkdir -p src/design

-  4. create a folder for the SDK (C sources): exec mkdir -p src/sdk/workspace
+  4. create a folder for the SDK (C sources):

+    exec mkdir -p src/sdk/workspace

-  5. create a folder for the SDK hardware definition: exec mkdir -p src/sdk/hardware
+  5. create a folder for the SDK hardware definition:

+    exec mkdir -p src/sdk/hardware

-  6. initialize the repository: git init
+  6. initialize the repository:

+    git init

-  7. apply first commit: git commit -am "first commit"
+  7. apply first commit:

+    git commit -am "first commit"

 ## 2.3.
 Create constraints file (XDC)

 Add an empty XDC in the  project folder: .../basic\_microblaze/src/design/design.xdc.
-In the TCL window run git add src/design/design.xdc
+In the TCL window run

+    git add src/design/design.xdc

 # 3. Create the block design

 First step is to specify the architecture of the synthesized FPGA hardware blocks.
 Pay careful attention to configuration of the clock wizard, the MIG7 memory generator and polarity of reset signals.

-Add the block design in the  project folder: /home/<username>/Xilinx/projects/basic\_microblaze/src/blockdesign
+Add the block design in the  project folder: /home/[username]/Xilinx/projects/basic\_microblaze/src/blockdesign

   * Create the block design:
 ![Create Block Design](resources/010_create_block_design.png "Create Block Design")